Easy Low Fodmap Meals

 Quinoa Tabouli with a Southwest Twist

-If you are looking for easy low fodmap meals, try this!
-The last of the summer tomato, cucumber and basil are low in FODMAPS and have been plentiful in our little, urban garden.
-The green portion of scallions are a great way to get the onion flavor without the FODMAP!
-I changed up the herbs and spices for a new flavor to this new twist!
+If you are looking for easy low-FODMAPS meals, try this!
+During the last of the summer, tomatoes, cucumbers, and basil were low in FODMAPs and plentiful in our little urban garden.
+The green portion of scallions is a great way to get the onion flavor without the FODMAPs!
+I changed the herbs and spices for a new flavor in this latest twist!

 1 cup quinoa, rinsed